 If you're already searching in the CTS Catalog, you can find the login to your library account in the upper-right hand corner of the webpage.
-At the time of writing this handout, your CTS email username and password will grant you access to your library account by September 8.
+Your CTS email username and password will grant you access to your library account.
 Please consult this guide on how to login into your library account.
 If you're unable to access your library account, please email library@ctschicago.edu.